harakun24/neobiz.js/readme.md

 <li>banana</li>
 ```

-Can't use array? just use this:
+if we use an array there will share the tag name right? just use this:

 > use string as key could distinc an element with just a space
 > no need to worry, it will render without space